temenostech/temenos-platform-documentation/docfx_project/home/architecture.md

 ----------

-Sandbox environments are managed by the Development Portal, and are comprised of distinct components as described below:
+Development & Testing environments are managed by the Development Portal, and are comprised of distinct components as described below:

 ![](./images/architecture-customer-facing-systems.png)